good-php/serialization/README.md

 ## Naming of keys

-By default serializer preserves the naming of keys, but this is easily customizable (in order of priority):
+By default, serializer preserves the naming of keys, but this is easily customizable (in order of priority):

 - specify a custom property name using the `#[SerializedName]` attribute
 - specify a custom naming strategy per class using the `#[SerializedName]` attribute
-- specify a custom global naming strategy (use one of the built in or write your own)
+- specify a custom global (default) naming strategy (use one of the built-in or write your own)

 Here's an example: